captainrex312/cse15l-lab-reports/LabReport2.md

     }
   }
 ~~~

+Reason code was not working:
+The original code with the bug was flipping the input twice.
+It was not noticable with the first test because it only had one element.
+Adding the test with more numbers allowed you to see that the code was flipping the Array twice.
+By adding a temporary variable and dividing the length of the argument by 2, you stop the Array from being flipped twice as it only flips to the middle element of the array.
+Of course, the middle element of the array does not need to be flipped, fixing the bug.\
 ## Something I learned in week 2 or 3.

 The main thing I learned in these last weeks that really blew my mind was creating a website and writing code that changed the website using a URL.
 Slowly, how websites truly work that we use everyday are starting to make sense to me in terms of the code that is required to run them.
 I found it absoltely fascinating that I was able to create a Server that would update a string with the URL as I did in this lab.